-Joe Bird, with direction and oversight from the CEO and board of directors, provides leadership in working with colleges and universities, banks and credit unions, professional associations, and others utilizing Iowa Student Loan products and services.
-Bird joined Iowa Student Loan as director of business development in 2010 with nearly 25 years of experience in sales and marketing in the higher education industry, and he was promoted to his current position in 2011.
+Joe Bird, with direction and oversight from the CEO and board of directors, provides leadership in working with colleges and universities, banks and credit unions, professional associations, and other organizations that use the corporation's products and services.
+Bird joined the company as director of business development in 2010 with nearly 25 years of experience in sales and marketing in the higher education industry, and he was promoted to his current position in 2011.
 His work experience includes management-level positions at a guaranty agency, secondary market, loan servicer and college access organization.
 Bird earned a bachelor's degree in education at Morningside College and a master's degree in higher education administration at Iowa State University.

-Ron Foresman oversees all aspects of accounting operations, financial reporting, corporate tax, internal auditing and controls, and other audit support services for Iowa Student Loan and its wholly owned subsidiary Aspire Resources Inc. Functional areas reporting to him include accounting, payroll, accounts payable, cost accounting, loan disbursement, payment processing, internal audit, financial planning and analysis, and federal and state tax matters.
-Foresman has been with Iowa Student Loan for 25 years, serving as controller, senior vice president of accounting and corporate treasurer.
+Ron Foresman oversees all aspects of accounting operations, financial reporting, corporate tax, internal auditing and controls, and other audit support services for the company and its wholly owned subsidiary Aspire Resources Inc. Functional areas reporting to him include accounting, payroll, accounts payable, cost accounting, loan disbursement, payment processing, internal audit, financial planning and analysis, and federal and state tax matters.
+Foresman has been with Iowa Student Loan for more than 25 years, serving as controller, senior vice president of accounting and corporate treasurer.
 He has previously served as the director of accounting at Iowa Lutheran Hospital and vice president of capital management for Aviva USA.
 Foresman received a bachelor's degree in business administration from Iowa State University and is a certified public accountant and a Chartered Global Management Accountant (CGMA).
 He is a member of both the American Institute of Certified Public Accountants and the Iowa Society of Certified Public Accountants.